mitchness/DoorDilemma/README.md

 ## SCENE 9 – INT.
 COFFEE SHOP – NEXT DAY
 LARRY and JEFF enter.
-Larry opens the door for JEFF.
+Larry (with a limp) opens the door for JEFF.

                  JEFF
          Wow.
 What a gentleman.